Rivera

 - Valet parking

-In 1984, John Rivera Sedlar opened his first restaurant, St. Estèphe, in Manhattan Beach.
-Here is what we wrote about it at the time: "One must be a formidable artist to create an equal marriage without allowing one to erase each other."
+John Rivera Sedlar began his culinary career in his native New Mexico then came to California with a group of restaurant professionals to open and run The Silo in Manhattan Beach.
+Following that, he fell in love with French cuisine during a stint with Jean Bertranou at L'Ermitage in Los Angeles, and then opened his first restaurant, St. Estèphe, with a fellow Silo alum in Manhattan Beach in 1981.
+Here is what we wrote about it during that time period: "One must be a formidable artist to create an equal marriage without allowing one to erase each other."
 We were talking about his "surprising attempt at a Nouvelle Cuisine of the Southwest."
-Being from Santa Fe, and after falling in love with French cuisine during his years at L'Ermitage in Los Angeles, he had decided to mix the two: a true challenge considering how these two cuisines are so dramatically opposed.
 We continued with: "But John Sedlar has a great deal to learn."
 After two more restaurants in Santa Monica, Bikini and Abiquiu, fourteen years of travel throughout the world, private catering, and the creation of a museum devoted to Latin food history, we are happy to report that Sedlar has learned a lot, maybe more than we could have even imagined.
 Rivera, located across from the L.A.
 Live complex, has a modern décor, in accordance with the chef's creativity.
-Enter and find on the right a glass-walled cave containing wines from the Americas and Spain, many produced biodynamically; and on the left is a bar with leather lounge chairs shaped around the restaurant's logo.
-The main dining room boasts gorgeous Brazilian marble floors, and a 40-foot-long video wall with ever-changing images.
-A communal table and the dining bar will let you follow the action in the kitchen.
-The Sangre room, with its white tablecloths, offers a more serene ambience; it is also where "members" can sip their private Tequila Reserve, retrieved from a locked wall of bottles, that designer Eddie Sotto likes to describe as “drinkable architecture.”
-The menu, divided into Prologos (snacks), Varios (starters) and Individuales (larger plates), is ideal for exploring the culinary diaspora of Latin cooking, re-imagined through Sedlar's own distinctive lens.
-Start with the delicate corn tortillas, embossed with a flower, to dip in a superior guacamole; a shooter of two soups in the same glass with different flavors and temperatures; or the caviar with a chipotle lime cream on a (maybe unnecessary) potato chip.
+Enter and find on the right a glass-walled cave containing wines from the Americas and Spain; and on the left is a bar with first-class-aviation-style leather lounge chairs conceived of by designer Eddie Sotto.
+Just sit back, relax and prepare for the special gastronomical voyage to come.
+One continuous space encompasses this bar, the Playa food bar where diners can watch the chefs in action, and the main dining room, Samba, which boasts gorgeous Brazilian marble floors and a 40-foot-long video wall with ever-changing images.
+In the private Sangre room, "members" can sip tequila retrieved from a locked wall of bottles that Sotto likes to describe as “drinkable architecture.”
+(The one-time $2,500 initiation fee grants a golden access key and two bottles of Rivera’s private extra-añejo tequila, among other perks.)
+The menu explores the culinary diaspora of Latin cooking, re-imagined through Sedlar's own distinctive lens.
+Start with salmon mousse tamal with cacahuate salsa or the jamón Ibérico with house-made bread.
 Next, get ready to use your eyes and nose before your knife and fork.
-Sedlar has always excelled at presentation; here he creates graphics made of house-mixed spices, this time carrying political messages.
-The tricky part is to not allow the spices to overpower the sauces already accompanying the dishes, but to complement them.
-The perfectly cooked, seared black cod and Serrano ham crisp, the lamb chops with capers and the quail with black beans may be dipped into the seasonings---or not.
-Your choice.
-We have to say, this is another success.
-You will surely appreciate the Postres (desserts), as vibrant and elegant as the savory part.
-Sedlar has reinterpreted the classic baba au rhum, really worth a try; and chocolate lovers have to order the torta xocolata.
+Sedlar has always excelled at presentation; here he creates graphics made of house-mixed spices, as in the Sevilla-style salad of beets, blood orange, garbanzos, Moorish spices and pistachio dust.
+Continue with scallops with French green lentils, celery and broccoli or filet mignon with chayote chutney and tomatoes with chocolate onion sauce.
+You will surely appreciate the desserts, which are as vibrant and elegant as the savory part.

 |